 Soil is a living system.
 We believe that a vibrant, emphatically alive place is the defining foundation of terroir.
 We have grown to understand that most practices accepted as sustainable are actually quite destructive to the life of the soil and to the character of the vineyard.

-At Antiquum Farm, we believe this commonly held conception barely scratches the surface of terroir while disregarding two of its most important determinants: the microbiological community in the soil and their interactive relationships with the beings living on that soil.
+At Antiquum Farm, we believe commonly held conceptions barely scratch the surface of terroir while disregarding two of its most important determinants: the microbiological community in the soil and the relationship between that community and the vines living in that soil.

 We believe in a deeper, more wholistic conception of place.
 Individual expression is articulated by the unique signature of an infinitely complex web of life beneath the surface working in harmony with the creatures on the ground and in the air.
 Where these elements are considered in total, therein lies the soul of the vineyard.
 Over the years, we have only sought to allow our vineyard the space and ability to become what it wishes to be, and even now we are still watching the process unfold.